thindil/steamsky/bin/doc/MODDING.md

 *game.dat* in *data* directory and edit line which starts with HeadArmor.
 Value after equal sign must be existing item type.

+## Torso armor type
+To change which item type is used as a torso armor for charactes, open file *game.dat* in *data* directory and edit line which starts with ChestArmor.
+Value after equal sign must be existing item type.

 ## Items

 ### General informations